coq-community/templates/README.md

 ## Goals

 - Define YAML-like file format for describing Coq projects, including projects that have complex packaging and dependencies.
-- Develop OCaml-based command line tool to use files in the specified format for generating repository configuration files and documentation (`README.md`, `coq-project.opam`, etc.)
+- Develop OCaml-based command line tool to use files in the specified format for generating repository configuration files and documentation (`README.md`, `coq-project.opam`, etc.).
-- Apply the format and tools on both simple and advanced open source Coq projects
+- Apply the format and tools on both simple and advanced open source Coq projects.

 ## Current Tasks